evaafi/sdk/docs/README.md

 await wallet.send(signedMessage);
 ```

-We do all this to get the external message, using the hash of which, we can easily find our transaction using TonViewer:
+This was required for getting the external message, using the hash of which, we can easily find our transaction using TonViewer:

 ```typescript
 // create external message manually